Why I Left Hashnode and Built My Own Blog with a Kotlin SSG

 -d '{"query":"{ publication(host: \"tschuehly.de\") { posts(first: 50) { edges { node { title slug publishedAt content { markdown } coverImage { url } } } } } }"}'

 Then I imported everything into the repo as markdown files and kept every migrated post as a draft first.
-That part matters.
-Migrating content is easy.
-Migrating content without publishing garbage is harder.
+Pulling the content over was trivial.
+The real work was deciding what to leave as a draft, because a lot of the old posts were garbage.

 The review flow was: